-(Feb.
-22, 2017) Join Oakton Community College for the community-wide celebration of “Coming Together in Skokie and Niles Township,” which this year spotlights Chinese culture.
-The program, now in its eighth year, features book discussions, films, lectures, special events and much more.
+(Jan.
+22, 2018) Join Oakton Community College for the community-wide celebration of “Coming Together in Skokie and Niles Township,” which this year spotlights Muslim-American cultures.
+The program, in its ninth year, features discussions, presentations, performances and films that explore Muslim American identity and culture.

-- “Festival of Chinese Culture,” 6:30-8:30 p.m., Thursday, March 2 (Room P104).
-Join Oakton’s student clubs and community members for a festival of music, dance, food and fun.
-Admission is $3 (children 5 and under may attend for free).
+- “Festival of Muslim Culture,” 6:30 p.m.
+Thursday, March 8, Rooms P103-104, Skokie – Join Oakton’s student clubs and community members for a festival of music, dance, food and fun. $3 entrance fee includes food and entertainment.
+Children under the age of 5 are free.

 Events at the college are sponsored by the Oakton Community College Library.
 For a full list of Coming Together activities, visit comingtogether.in.